jpr5/packer-ubuntu-zfs/README.md

 ## Running a build

-Use the `bionic` or `xenial` targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.
+Use the `bionic`, `xenial` or `focal` targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.
 Use a recent version of Packer - only the latest available at the time of last editing has been tested (currently: version 1.3.1).

 The following environment variables must be set in order for the build to succeed: